In new Japanese Breakfast album, a nod to ‘Kokomo, IN’

 It all started, she said, with guitar lessons.

-“Something that happens when you take guitar lessons is that your teacher makes you learn a bunch of Beatles songs because they're real masters of craft — you know, theory nerds who incorporate a lot of minor fourth chords and major sevens,” she said.
+“Something that happens when you take guitar lessons is that your teacher makes you learn a bunch of Beatles songs because they’re real masters of craft — you know, theory nerds who incorporate a lot of minor fourth chords and major sevens,” she told the Tribune during a Zoom interview Tuesday.
 “And so I was just experimenting with pushing more interesting chord changes into my songs.”

 With the Beatles in mind, Zauner said she envisioned a “very traditional song about love and longing.”